d4rkvaibhav/Securinets-CTF-Quals-2019/REV/Matrix of hell/readme.md

     local_2c = local_2c + 1;
 	}

-so the array is intitialised now and then moving forward the code asks for the password (varibale name : DAT_003020a0).
+So the array is intitialised now and then moving forward the code asks for the password (varibale name : DAT_003020a0).

 i will use inp instead of DAT_003020a0 variable name.